pcboy/pixmory/README.md

 As an avid user of [spaced repetition software](https://en.wikipedia.org/wiki/Spaced_repetition#Software), I know how hard it is to make good decks.
 That's why I made pixmory.

-Having a picture for each flashcard is incredibly helpful for memorization ([Picture Recognition improves with subsequent verbal information](http://www.arts.uwaterloo.ca/~cmacleod/Research/Articles/jepwiseman85.pdf)).
+Having a picture for each flashcard is incredibly helpful for memorization ([Picture Recognition improves with subsequent verbal information](http://www.arts.uwaterloo.ca/~cmacleod/Research/Articles/jepwiseman85.pdf), [Picture Superiority Effect](http://en.wikipedia.org/wiki/Picture_superiority_effect)).
 We also know that learning words in context is incredibly important.
 That's why pixmory is not only downloading pictures for your words but also adds a sentence for each flashcard (if possible).
 But that's not all.
 Pixmory also adds the pronounciation (when available) of the word on each flaschard!